Helichrysum gossypinum: Description

 Helichrysum gossypinum is a basal flowering plant with a shrubby growth habit, which lacks rosettes and overwintering buds.
 The inflorescence of Helichrysum gossypinum consists of heterogamous capitula, meaning that the gender ratio within each capitulum is not uniform.
 Each capitulum is composed of numerous florets, which are the individual flowers within the inflorescence.
 The inflorescence are large and yellow in colour, reaching a size of 6–8 mm in diameter.
 H. gossypinum is a diploid plant with 2n = 28 chromosomes.

 Distribution

 Helichrysum gossypinum is endemic to Lanzarote, one of several Canary Islands located within the Atlantic Ocean off the Northwestern coast of Africa.
 The species on the island is distributed across six subpopulations located in: El Jurado, Riscos de Famara, Barranco del Cuchillo, Barranco de Chafarís, Ladera de Tenegüime, and Malpaís del Sobaco.
 The entire population of the species is spread between these six known subpopulations, with the overall population estimated at just over 7000 individuals.
-H. gossypinum has a restricted range, inhabiting an area of occupancy measuring approximately 13.5 square kilometers.
+H. gossypinum has a restricted range, inhabiting an area of occupancy measuring approximately 13.5 km2.